 To make juicy and fully cooked chicken, you need to do a few things.
-Skipping any of these will lead to dry and/or bland chicken!
+Skipping any of these will lead to dry and/or bland meat!

-First, cut each chicken breast into three thin pieces.
-One cut crosswise down the chicken and then another through the thicker half of the chicken lengthwise.
+First, cut each breast into three thin pieces.
+One cut crosswise across each breast and then another through the thicker half of the chicken lengthwise.
 At this point a light pounding will take care of any variations in the thickness.

-Second, salt the chicken well with kosher salt.
-If you have 30 minutes to let the chicken rest, go for it, but even 15 minutes can make a big difference in the flavor and juiciness of the chicken.
+Second, salt it well with kosher salt.
+If you have 30 minutes to let it rest, go for it, but even 15 minutes can make a big difference in flavor and juiciness.
 (It’s basically a quick dry brine you’re doing here.)

 Third, use a hot pan.
 Heat your skillet until a drop of water skitters across the surface.
 Then add the oil and the chicken.
-This will allow the chicken to brown before it cooks through.
+This will allow it to brown before it cooks through.

 There are a few tricks to getting the pasta right too.
 I’ve tested a number of variations of the recipe and this truly makes the best pasta and cream sauce.